 The course will teach students algorithms that intelligently process, analyze and generate visual data.
 The course will start by covering the most commonly used image and shape descriptors.
 It will proceed with statistical models for representing 2D images, textures, 3D shapes and scenes.
 The course will then provide an in-depth background on topics of shape and image analysis and co-analysis.
 Particular emphasis will be given on topics of automatically inferring function from shapes, as well as their contextual relationships with other shapes in scenes and human poses.
 Finally, the course will cover topics on automating the design and synthesis of 3D shapes with machine learning algorithms and advanced human-computer interfaces.
 Students will read, present and critique state-of-the-art research papers on the above topics.
 This course counts as a CS Elective toward the CS major (BA/BS).
 3 credits.

-COMPSCI 590N: Introduction to Numerical Computing
+COMPSCI 590N: Introduction to Numerical Computing with Python

 This course is an introduction to computer programming for numerical computing.
 The course is based on the computer programming language Python and is suitable for students with no programming or numerical computing background who are interested in taking courses in machine learning, natural language processing, or data science.
 The course will cover fundamental programming, numerical computing, and numerical linear algebra topics, along with the Python libraries that implement the corresponding data structures and algorithms.
 The course will include hands-on programming assignments and quizzes.
 No prior programming experience is required.
 Familiarity with undergraduate-level probability, statistics and linear algebra is assumed.
 1 credit.